 Silhouette Cameo 3 Features

-Here’s a list of features:
+Here’s a quick overview of features.

 - Dual carriages to cut and print without stopping.

-- 12 inch cutting and drawing width
+- 12-inch cutting and drawing width

 - 2mm cutting clearance to cut more materials